-D. Extra Charges.
+- 1.4 Extra Charges.
 A list of items available for an extra charge, including the fees for such items, is included in this Disclosure Statement as Attachment 7.
-The list can also be obtained from the Village's Business Office and the Village's Marketing Office.

-2. Assisted Living Fees.
-The Entrance Fee requirements for direct admission to Assisted Living at Croasdaile Village have been established at \$.
-There is a non-refundable application fee of \$200 per individual.
-The per diem charge for assisted living care is \$ for a one or two bedroom apartment and \$ for a studio apartment in medical assisted living and the per diem charge for residents living in the memory support apartments is \$.
+The list can also be obtained from the Community's Business Office and the Marketing Office. - 2.
+Assisted Living Fees.
+The fee requirements for direct admission to an assisted living room at the Community have been established at \$276.00 per day for semi-private room and \$299.00 per day for a private room, with a refundable Entrance Fee of \$15,000 per person (after 50 months of occupancy, the Entrance Fee is non-refundable).
+There is a non-refundable application fee of \$250.
+Following is a table showing the average dollar amount of increase in the assisted living fees.